Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

 - matrix rain in front
 - glitched 'zany' word
 - user interaction, draw trail of the zany word behind the rain
+- Object oriented Programming - wrap functions and variables in objects